PavolUlicny/Local-AI-Agent/docs/install.md

 ### Troubleshooting & notes

 - The installer prefers an existing Python 3.12 interpreter; it will not try to download or install Python for you.
 If Python 3.12 is not available install it via your OS package manager or `pyenv` and re-run the installer.
-- If the installer attempted to start Ollama but pulls fail, check the installer log at `~/.local/share/ollama/installer_ollama.log` (if created) and start Ollama manually in another terminal to inspect output.
+- If the installer attempted to start Ollama but pulls fail, check the installer log if created.
+On Linux this is commonly at `~/.local/share/ollama/installer_ollama.log`; on Windows check your `%LOCALAPPDATA%` Ollama folder or consult the Ollama runtime docs for the exact location.
+Start Ollama manually in another terminal to inspect output.
 The installer polls `http://127.0.0.1:11434/api/tags` for readiness when starting the daemon.
 - Model pulls stream their output to your terminal so you can monitor download progress; failed pulls are reported as warnings and do not abort dependency installation.

 ### Manual install (alternative)